 The primary reason for failed tree plantings in Iowa is poor control of grass and weed competition.
 The only way to avoid these problems is to control the grass and weeds that cause them.

 Keep weeds from growing in a 3-5’ zone around your seedlings.
 Mow the area between rows in the fall to reduce hiding places for rabbits and rodents during the winter.
 This gives the seedlings space to start growing without competition.

 HOW MANY TREES DO I NEED?
 WHAT IS THE RECOMMENDED SPACING?

 Recommended spacing for trees is 8’ between plants with 8’ between rows or 10’ between plants with 6’ between rows (700 trees per acre).
 Spacing for shrubs is 4’ between plants with 8’ between rows (1400 shrubs per acre) or 5’ between plants with 10’ between rows (900 shrubs per acre).

 For no additional cost, contact your DNR District Forester with additional questions.

 For more information about a species, such as its native range, please refer to the USDA Plants Database.

 EXTRA CARE PRODUCES HARDY SEEDLINGS

 Top pruning: We top prune certain seedlings to maintain a balance between above ground shoots and the available root system.
 This practice helps the seedlings concentrate energy at the root level which increases the survival rate.
 It also aids in packaging, allowing the bags to be sealed well so the roots stay moist.

 Root pruning: Almost all of our hardwood and evergreen trees are root pruned.
-This practice helps develop more lateral roots and controls top growth, improving the seedlings’ balance and survival with a larger root system and shorter top.
+This practice helps develop more lateral roots and controls top growth, improving the seedlings’ balance and survival with a larger, more developed root system.